3rd Annual Crops in silico Symposium & Hackathon

 The Symposium explored advancements in plant modeling while highlighting what can be gained from tools and lessons learned from computer scientists.
 The goal of the Symposium was to establish steps toward coordinating research, training and educational activities

 Hackathon: Lowering the barriers to model integration

 The Hackathon will consist of short tutorials alternating with practical exercise that will guide participants through model integration using a prototype framework that enables communication, orchestration, and transformation.
 Computer programmers, software developers, interface designers and plant biologists will work side-by-side during this one day hands-on event.
 Only basic knowledge of coding and version control will be necessary.
-To get the most out of the Hackathon, we encourage you to attend the Software Carpentry workshop, which will cover these skills using Python and Git.
+To get the most out of the Hackathon, we encourage you to attend the Software Carpentry workshop, which will cover basic research computing skills using Python and Git.

 Tuesday, July 31 8:00am-5:00pm